“She gave birth to her firstborn, a son. She wrapped him in cloths and placed him in a manger” (v7).

 At his birth, she wrapped him in strips of cloth and placed him in a manger.
-At his death, she was present when they embalmed him using similar cloth strips and placed him in a tomb.
+Much later, at his death, she was present when they wrapped his body using similar cloth strips and placed him in a tomb.
 (John 20:5; Matt 27:61.)

 We hear these verses so often each year but think about the unbelievable joining of those words: ‘Saviour’, ‘Messiah’, and ‘Lord’, with ‘Baby’ and ‘Manger’!
 Once the shepherds had seen, they understood, and spent the rest of their days praising God and spreading the good news.
 Nothing empowers the message as much as the passionate story from an eye-witness!
 What kind of witnesses are we?